Xunnamius/next-test-api-route-handler/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <details open><summary><strong>Problematic behavior</strong></summary>

 <!--
-(1 of 2) Required: Please give a clear and concise description of what actually happened.
+(1 of 2) Required: please replace this comment with a clear and concise description of what actually happened.
 If applicable, add screenshots to help explain the problem.

 If we cannot reproduce the bug, it's unlikely we can fix it!
-So, if you really want this bug fixed in a timely manner, consider providing a Minimal Reproducible Example (MRE) (https://bit.ly/3q2fyVo) that demonstrates your problem both simply and in as few lines of code as possible!
+So, if you really want this bug fixed in a timely manner, consider providing a Minimal Reproducible Example (MRE) (https://bit.ly/3q2fyVo) that demonstrates your problem simply and in as few lines of code as possible!
 -->

 </details>